Mercerenies/net-game/README.md

 There are several scripts in the `./bash/` directory, but (aside from the initial `./bash/check.sh` script) the entrypoint to all of these is `./bash/master.sh`.
 Running the script with `--help` as the only option will print a summary of the command line flags available.

- * `-c` Celebrities
- * `-p` People
- * `-P` Places
- * `-w` Weapons
- * `-m` Monsters
- * `-a` Animals
- * `-f` Foods

-   The first several flags control the number of crawls to perform for each type of entity.
-Note that this is the number of *attempts*, not necessarily the number of results.
-If you would like five locations, it is often a good idea to run `-P 6` or `-P 7` to be safe, since some of the crawls are likely to fail.

- * `-u` Unit Crawl

-   The unit crawl command, primarily for debugging purposes, provides a way to request a single, specific page from the crawling engine, rather than perusing the Internet looking for a valid one.
-Note that, if `-u` is supplied, the sum of all of the entity type flags, listed above, should be `1`, so that the unit page can be identified correctly.

  * `-d` Debug Level

    The debug level controls the information printed to STDERR.
 An absent (or 0) debug level results in nothing being printed to STDERR.
-At debug level 1, the Python engine will print all of the pages it visits during its crawl.
-At level 2, the reinforcement engine will print whether or not it is in "exploration mode".

- * `-r` Reinforcement Engine

-   Rather than crawling Wikipedia randomly, this flag will instruct the engine to use a reinforcement learning algorithm to intelligently browse the Web, when it makes sense to do so.
-The engine will remember past crawls and use them to improve its ability to search through the Internet.
-Note, in the dependencies section, that the `flock` Bash command must be available in order to use the reinforcement learning algorithm.
+At debug level 1, basic information will be printed about processes.
+At debug level 2, more detailed useful information will be printed as things happen.
+At debug level 3, almost everything that occurs will be reported verbosely.
+In general, debug level 2 suffices for most tasks.

- * `-e` Expression Syntax
+ * `-e` Crawl Expression

-   As an improvement to the argument-oriented system of directing Internet crawls, a statement-based system is being developed.
-By providing an expression, you are given more control over the nature, extent, and goal of the parse.
-Note that `-e` and `-u` are mutually exclusive, and `-r` is ignored if `-e` is supplied (the reinforcement learning system can be enabled in expression mode with an additional argument to the crawl command).
+   The expression provided here should be a sequence of commands, delimited by semicolons, which will direct the Web crawling engine in its path.
+For full documentation on the expression syntax, see `./docs/commands.md`.

  * `-1` Site Crawling
  * `-2` Page Parsing